 Recipes + Photo Tips

-Yes, you read that right.
 With each recipe I post, I’m going to share a helpful tip from the photo shoot.
 Since I cook, style, prop and shoot all of the images on here myself, I think it’s a natural addition, don’t you?
+If you guys have any particular questions, send them my way in the comments or email me.
+I love answering specific questions that can help you grow.

 Up Close & Tasty now has a Shop Page!
-Consider this an easy resource of my favorite products and ideas that I support in my work or personal life.
-A lot of you have asked about camera gear and books, so I figured this is a nice one-stop-shop.
-I’ve separated items into categories including Kitchen, Photography, Styling, Cookbooks and Seasonal.
-Check out my Privacy Page with more info.
+Consider this an easy resource of my favorite products and ideas that I personally support as a photographer, stylist and home cook.
+A lot of you have asked about camera gear, books and prop ideas, so I figured this is a nice one-stop-shop to take a look.

 Coming in 2018!